abel-research/ampscan/README.md

 Installing ampscan
 -------------------

-ampscan has a number of dependencies, namely; NumPy, SciPy, Matplotlib, PyQt and vtk.
-We recommend using conda to deal with these.
+ampscan has a number of dependencies, namely; NumPy, SciPy, Matplotlib, PyQt and VTK.
+We recommend using pip for installation.
+It is possible to install via conda, but in our experience, VTK can be challenging to install via this route.
+If you do choose to use conda, we recommend the conda-forge channel for VTK.
 Before installation, ensure your environment is using Python 3.

-Install dependencies using conda:

-``conda install numpy scipy pyqt matplotlib vtk==8.1.0``

 For the most up to date version of ampscan, clone directly from the github repository using:

 ``git clone https://github.com/abel-research/ampscan``

-Navigate to the `ampscan/` directory and run a pip install using:
+To install via pip, navigate to the `ampscan/` directory and run a pip install using:

+``pip install -r requirements.txt``

+Followed by:

 ``pip install -e .``